-In 2009 I founded Bocoup, an inclusive technology consulting company where we work on accessibility, inclusion, and justice on and through the web.
-Our team of product managers, project managers, designers, and engineers works to prioritize the inclusion and safety of people from marginalized backgrounds through the course of this work.
+In 2009 I founded Bocoup, a web platform consulting company where we work on assistive technology, web standards, and no-code programming tools like Scratch and Airtable.
+Our team of project managers, designers and engineers works to prioritize the inclusion and safety of people from marginalized backgrounds through the course of this work.
 We use tools like our Code of Conduct to incorporate our organizational values into the way we work with clients and the broader web technology industry.

-Prior to all of this I studied Liberal Arts (studio art, critical theory, history, anthropology) at Bennington College from 2003 to 2005.
+Prior to all of this, I studied liberal arts (studio art, documentary film, history, and anthropology) at Bennington College from 2003 to 2005.
+I did not graduate.

 Photo by Kathy Pham.